Laboratory 2: Timed Game

 Start Game:

-Check user answer for pattern with length 1
+Check user answer for 5th element

 ...